-Soprano Sonya Headlam embraces classical music's vast landscape, seamlessly exploring Baroque compositions, Classical and Romantic repertoire, and avant-garde contemporary works.
-As a soprano soloist, she has garnered acclaim on prestigious stages across the United States.
+Soprano Sonya Headlam performs music that spans centuries, from the Baroque era to the present.
+As a soloist, she has garnered acclaim on prestigious stages across the United States.
 Recent highlights include her debut with the Philadelphia Orchestra in Handel's Messiah, her Severance Hall debut with conductor Jeannette Sorrell and Apollo's Fire performing Mozart and Joseph Bologne Chevalier de Saint Georges, and joining the North Carolina Symphony for Handel’s Messiah and Beethoven's Symphony no. 9.
-She has collaborated with other esteemed ensembles such as the New World Symphony and the Milwaukee Symphony Orchestra.
-Upcoming highlights include her solo debuts with the Indianapolis Symphony Orchestra, the New York Philharmonic, and the National Arts Center Orchestra in Ottawa, Canada.
+She has collaborated with other esteemed ensembles, such as the New World Symphony, the Milwaukee Symphony Orchestra, TENET Vocal Artists, and others.
+This season, Sonya looks forward to making her solo debuts with the Indianapolis Symphony Orchestra, the New York Philharmonic, and the National Arts Centre Orchestra in Ottawa.

 TENET Vocal Artists

 "Other chamber vignettes afforded moments of intimate contemplation amid an otherwise fiery reading—especially for the revelation that was Sonya Headlam.
 She lent her honeyed soprano, pure and even from top to bottom, to “I know that my Redeemer liveth” ...Headlam brought a genuine tenderness to the aria that made for the evening’s most poignant moment."

 "To call [her voice] ‘golden’ would hint at the warmth and luster of her tone, yet there was also something breathy and earthy about it that made her opening ‘Comfort ye’ truly welcoming, and the following ‘Ev’ry valley’ joyous."